-If you're customizing a site design that was was originally designed by another designer it's important to provide the proper credits.
+If you're customizing a site design that was was originally designed by another designer it's important to provide the proper credits for both parties.

 Claiming as Your Own Work

-Many designers use images provided by photographers and photography copyright credit in the design shall be negotiated by the designer.
+Many designers use images provided by photographers in their designs and photography copyright credit in the design shall be negotiated by the designer.

 Customizing a Design & Providing Design Credit

-All designers on the Showit platform who are customizing a design created by another designer should keep credit for the original designer in the footer of the design as follows:
+All designers on the Showit platform who are customizing a design for a client that was originally created by another designer should keep credit for the original designer in the footer of the design as follows:

 Design by [Original Designer].
 Customized by [Your Name].